3mdeb/news-and-ideas/blog/content/authors/michal-zygowski/_index.md

 ---
 Firmware Engineer with networking background.
 Feels comfortable with low-level development using C/C++ and assembly.
 Interested in advanced hardware features, security and coreboot.
-Core coreboot developer, Braswell SoC, PC Engines, Protectli and Libretrend platforms maintainer.
+Core developer of coreboot.
+Maintainer of Braswell SoC, PC Engines, Protectli and Libretrend platforms.